hyundai-robotics/doc-modbus/4-modbus-master/1-roblang.md

-﻿# 3.4 Modbus master operation
+﻿# 4.1 Operation for robot language

 You can use robot language statements to construct modbus master queries and send them to slaves. <br>
 When the statement is executed, data is transmitted and received. <br>